VisitorsCoverage logo

 Aruba

 All foreign travelers who are staying in Aruba for longer than a day are required to purchase COVID-19 insurance directly from the Aruba government prior to entry.
 The cost of coverage and the amount needed will vary depending on each visitor’s circumstances.
-Visit the official website for the latest requirements.
+The latest requirements can be found on the country’s offical website.
 If you purchase travel insurance or already have travel insurance from a source other than the Aruba government, it can give you supplemental coverage but you’d still need to buy visitors insurance from the Aruba government.
 Aruba visitors Insurance must be purchased at edcardaruba.aw in advance of travel as part of the online ED Card process.

 Bahamas